autistic-symposium/master-algorithms-py/README.md

 Installation
 ------------
 The snippets are designed to be used individually.
-However, If you want  to install every mentioned libraries in your [virtualenv](https://coderwall.com/p/8-aeka), do this:
+However, If you want  to install all fo the libraries in your [virtualenv](https://coderwall.com/p/8-aeka), do this:

 ```
 $ pip install -r requirements.txt